kgxsz/devops-101/part-four/README.md

 1. the Go server dispatched the stage to the Go agent running on the CI slave instance
 2. the Go agent pulled down the repository
 3. the Go agent began the `test` job
-4. the job passed, therefore the stage passed
+4. the job passed, therefore the stage passed, therefore the pipeline passed
 5. and the world rejoiced

-As a side note, the `test` job uses Leiningen, which is a project management tool for Clojure.
+As a side note, the `test` job uses Leiningen, which is a project management tool for Clojure (which is what our dummy applicationis writen in).
 All you need to know about Leiningen is that we can use it to run our tests and build our application.
 You don't need to know much more, but if you like, you can learn about it [here](http://leiningen.org/).